r-Techsupport/rTS_Wiki/docs/disks/gparted.md

 HFS/+|MacOS native with read on other OS via third party tools|MacOS OS and data partitions

 ## Working with existing disks

+{: .warning .warning-icon }
-**Manipulating partitions is dangerous and can result in a loss of data.
-It is recommended you have your data/disks images backed up prior to executing the following procedures.**
+> Manipulating partitions is dangerous and can result in a loss of data.
+It is recommended you have your data/disks images backed up prior to executing the following procedures.

-### How partitions can move
-When working with partitions it is important to understand how you can move them.

-1. You can only enlarge a partition to the right
-2. You can only shrink a partition to the left
-3. Partitions can move left or right
-4. Partitions cannot move around each other
+>
+> Please be familiar with [how partitions can move](/docs/factoids/how-parts-move)

 ### Enlarge/Move/Shrink partitions
 To change the size of a partition right click it and choose 'resize/move'.
 You can manipulate the size the same way as when making a new partition.